 Find luggage storage in certified shops & hotels

 Luggage storage St Pancras International

-Do you need a locker or simply a place to store your luggage near St Pancras International?
+Do you need a locker or simply a place to left your luggage near London St Pancras International?
 Drop off your bags at one of our luggage storage locations just around the corner.
-When storing with LuggageHero, local shops around St Pancras International will take good care of your all your luggage.
+When storing with LuggageHero, local shops around St Pancras International will take good care of all your luggage.

 LuggageHero gives you an easy and convenient luggage storage solution to help you turn your travel days into holidays.
-Your hotel has a check in time after 3pm?
+Does your hotel have a check-in time after 3 pm?
 An early flight might mean that you will need luggage storage if you want to enjoy your day.

 To suit your constantly changing plans we have a risk-free booking policy, you only pay if you show up.
 Drop your luggage and pick it up whenever it suits you, our storage timer will ensure that you only pay for the hour spent on storage – that’s how we like to see luggage storage in 2020.